- 10% OFF YOUR ORDER BY SUBSCRIBING TO OUR NEWSLETTER - FREE DELIVERY IN METROPOLITAN FRANCE

 Use your thumb and middle finger to gently slide the beads, avoiding touching the guru bead (the largest one).

-Recite your mantra at each bead
+Recite your mantra with each bead

 Finish in silence